-As families of all ages gather around the dining room table and at holiday family events, this time of year is the perfect opportunity for grandchildren to learn more about their grandparents.
-During the holidays, encourage your children to talk to their grandparents, ask questions, and find out more about their lives.
-It is an important way to pass along family history and holiday traditions to the next generation.
+As families of all ages gather together it is the perfect opportunity for grandchildren to learn more about their grandparents.
+Encourage your children to talk to their grandparents, ask questions, and share more about their lives.
+It is a meaningful way to pass along family history and traditions to the next generation.

 - Do you have a holiday tradition?
 What is your favorite thing about the holidays?